bellad1/fastj-multi-run/README.md

 ## Data Input Format

 ### Aerosol Properties
+IMPORTANT: aerosol properties at the retrieved wavelengths had to be interpolated/extrapolated to Fast-J wavelengths.
+This introduces uncertainty that has not been quantified.

-CSV files with wavelengths in header row and retrieval values in subsequent rows:
+CSV files with wavelengths in header row and aerosol property (AOD, SSA, G) retrieval values in subsequent rows:
 ```csv
 187.0,191.0,193.0,196.0,...
 0.123,0.145,0.156,0.167,...
 0.098,0.112,0.125,0.134,...
 ```
 ### Height Data
-Single column CSV with header:
+Single column CSV with header (NOTE: header contents not important):
 ```csv
 HSRL Aerosol Heights for Urban/Pollution
 2450.0